neelsomani/cuq/docs/ptx-coq-notes.md

 - `PTX.f32` for 32-bit floats
 - `PTX.atomic_scope` (we use CTA scope only)

-## Simplifications for week 1
+## Simplifications for step 1

-- Only CTA scope events
+- Global memory only (switch to shared/local later)
-- Only relaxed non-atomic loads/stores
+- Relaxed non-atomic loads/stores (no scope tag)
-- Single acquire/release pair for atomics
+- Single acquire/release pair for atomics (scope SYS for now)
-- Barriers map to `PTX.event.BarSync`
+- Barriers are CTA-scoped (`PTX.EvBarrier scope_cta`)